Concentrating Solar Power Gets Supercritical CO2 Makeover

 Why Concentrating Solar Power Even Makes Sense

 Fuel efficiency is just one part of the sCO2 allure.
-The US Department of Energy also totes up reduced water use and a much smaller footprint (see illustration) among the bennies.
+The US Department of Energy also totes up reduced water use and a much smaller footprint (see illustration) among the benefits.

 The concentrating solar power angle is an interesting twist.
 The technology was championed by the Energy Department during the Obama administration.
 For those of you new to the topic, it involves collecting solar energy from fields of mirrors called heliostats, or from long troughs, and using it to heat a specialized oil or molten salt, which can then be used to generate electricity in a power station.

 Somewhat weirdly, the Trump* administration has also been pursuing concentrating solar power hand over fist and soup to nuts.
-That’s weird because if all goes according to plan, the technology will close down more coal power plants, and didn’t the soon-to-be former president promise to save coal jobs?
+That’s weird because if all goes according to plan, the technology will retire more coal power plants, and didn’t the soon-to-be former president promise to save coal jobs?

 Oh well, water under the bridge.
 This is where the pieces fall into place.
 With its superior efficiency and the potential for lower costs, sCO2 could help make concentrating solar power more competitive in the sparkling green economy of the future.